jsmarble/codecisions/content/post/baremetal-kubernetes-cluster-deploying-an-application.md

-+++
+---
-date = 2019-11-07T11:18:17Z
+date: "2019-11-07T11:18:17Z"
-description = ""
+description: ""
-draft = false
+draft: false
-slug = "baremetal-kubernetes-cluster-deploying-an-application"
+slug: baremetal-kubernetes-cluster-deploying-an-application
-title = "Baremetal Kubernetes Cluster - Deploying An Application"
+title: Baremetal Kubernetes Cluster - Deploying An Application

-+++
+---

 This is [part of a series](__GHOST_URL__/baremetal-kubernetes-cluster-start-to-finish/) on creating a Kubernetes cluster.
 In the [previous post](__GHOST_URL__/baremetal-kubernetes-cluster-ingress-controller/), we dove deeper into Kubernetes networking and created an Ingress Controller to make our Services accessible.
 In this post, we'll be deploying an application to the Kubernetes (k8s) cluster.